 The Romans learned these traditional beliefs from the Scottish Celts, and brought them to the area that was to become Germany, where they became a part of the folk culture.
 German immigrants brought these beliefs with them to Pennsylvania, where the tradition of predicting the weather became centered around the woodchuck or groundhog.
 The town of Punxsutawney, Pennsylvania, has an annual celebration centering around the activity of the groundhog “Punxsutawney Phil.”

-- Groundhog Day Books — See our Pinterest Board for a selection of children’s books for Groundhog Day
+- Groundhog Day — A selection of children’s books for Groundhog Day with links to NOBLE catalog

 - Groundhog Day — The history of this celebration from Information Please’s Factmonster